Written by Shashwathi Sandeep and published on 11 January 2022.

 The respective rituals of each of the four days are followed to perfection.
 On the last day, they offer mixed rice to the crows — her daughters also wake up early to take part in this ritual.
 “We believe that by following these rituals, our family will be blessed,” adds Buvaneshwari

 In Karnataka, the festival is celebrated as Sankranti.
-Bengaluru-based Roopa S and her two daughters Pragna and Prakruthi, get busy in preparing yellu (a mixture of white sesame seeds, jaggery, dried coconut and fried gram dal), a few days ahead of D-day.
+Bengaluru-based Roopa S and her two daughters Pragna and Prakruthi, get busy preparing yellu (a mixture of white sesame seeds, jaggery, dried coconut, and fried gram dal), a few days ahead of D-day.

 “The girls help me mix it all together and it is a game for them.
 And then we put the mixture into little packets.
 Yellu, sakkare achchu (sugar-moulds in different shapes) along with a piece of sugar cane, is then distributed among family and friends,” says Roopa

 She believes this festival is great for children, as they are the ones who are supposed to go and distribute the mixture, especially to homes with girl children.
 “Since our relatives live far away, I drive my daughters to their homes.
 The girls love wearing traditional dresses and jewelry.
 They look forward to visiting relatives too,” adds Roopa

 So, this is how Lavanya, Buvaneshwari, and Roopa get their children involved, every year.
 These moms also have a list of tried and tested tips on getting their children to participate in the festival.

 The younger, the better.
 When your children are about three or four years old, start talking to them about the stories behind the festivals and why certain rituals are followed.
 Make it fun and interesting in the process.

 For example, while you are drawing an intricate kolam, ask them to help too.
 Most children love to draw and are excited to try something new.
 The kolam might not look perfect, but it will make your children feel good.
 They will be thrilled to contribute something beautiful to the harvest festival.